Clément Lenglet

-Clément Nicolas Laurent Lenglet (born 17 June 1995) is a French professional footballer who plays as a centre-back for club Atlético Madrid and the France national team.
+Clément Nicolas Laurent Lenglet (born 17 June 1995) is a French professional footballer who plays as a centre-back for Primeira Liga club Benfica, on loan from La Liga club Atlético Madrid, and the France national team.

 Lenglet began his career with Nancy, making 85 appearances from his debut in 2013, and winning the Ligue 2 title in the 2015–16 season.
-In January 2017, he joined Sevilla for a €5.4 million fee, where he went on to make 73 appearances and score four goals in an eighteen-month spell, before joining Barcelona for €35 million.
+In January 2017, he joined Spanish side Sevilla for a €5.4 million fee, where he went on to make 73 appearances and score four goals in an eighteen-month spell, before joining Barcelona for €35 million in 2018.

-Lenglet made his debut for the France senior team in 2019, and represented the nation at UEFA Euro 2020.
+Having previously represented France at various youth ranks, Lenglet made his debut for the senior team in 2019, and represented the nation at UEFA Euro 2020.
+After a hiatus from the national team from 2021 to 2025, he was recalled to the squad in May of that year.

 Club career

 Nancy

 Born in Beauvais, Oise, Lenglet grew up in Fresneaux-Montchevreuil.
 He made his Ligue 2 debut with Nancy on 27 September 2013 in a goalless home draw against AC Arles-Avignon entering the field after 32 minutes for Rémi Walter.

 He made 34 appearances over the 2015–16 season as Nancy won the second-division title.
 He scored his first goal for the team on 29 January 2016, equalising in a 3–1 home win over Clermont.
 He was sent off on 12 February for conceding a penalty with a foul on Serhou Guirassy in a 2–2 draw at Auxerre.
 On 25 April, he finished Benoît Pedretti's corner kick for the only goal of a win over Sochaux at the Stade Marcel Picot, winning his team promotion to Ligue 1 after a three-year absence.

 In the first half of the 2016–17 season, he made 18 starting appearances in Ligue 1 for Nancy.